pantunes/exchange-radar/README.md

 Welcome to Exchange Radar, your gateway to real-time trade data from major cryptocurrency exchanges.

 ### Supported Exchanges
-Exchange Radar currently supports the following top exchanges by trading volume:
+Exchange Radar currently supports the following top exchanges by reputation and trading volume:
 - Binance
 - Coinbase
 - Kraken